Year 1 Cherry

 PSHE

-In Year One, we believe that it's important for children to develop a strong sense of self and an understanding of their place in the world.
-Our PSHE (Personal, Social, Health, and Economic Education) topic explores the key questions of "Who am I?" and "How do I fit into the world around me?"
-Children will learn valuable life skills and develop essential personal and social competencies.
+In Year 1, we believe that it is important for children to develop a strong sense of self and an understanding of their place in the world.
+Our PSHE (Personal, Social, Health and Economic Education) topic this half term explores 'Healthy Me'.
+Children will explore how to make healthy choices to maintain a healthy lifestyle, how to keep themselves clean and learn about road safety.

 Music

-As Musicians, we follow the Charanga music scheme and learn how to find the pulse of a song.
-We do lots of singing and playing along to the music.
+As musicians, we follow the Charanga music scheme.
+This half term we are learning how to find the rhythm and identify the pitch whilst exploring lots of different songs.
+We will do lots of singing and playing along to the music.

 Along with Charanga, as a whole school each week we listen to a focused artist.
 This enables children to experience a broad genre of music.